vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/external-dns/external-dns.md

 ### 3.2.
 Publish the application using Ingress

-1. [Install](/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-ingress) the Ingress NGINX addon of the latest version to the cluster.
+1. [Install](/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-ingress) the Ingress NGINX add-on of the latest version to the cluster.

    Perform a **standard installation**.
-Do not change any parameters, only edit the addon configuration code:
+Do not change any parameters, only edit the add-on configuration code:

    1. Make sure that the `service.beta.kubernetes.io/openstack-internal-load-balancer` annotation is set to `false`: